ODIM-Project/ODIM/README.md

    > **NOTE**: For a single node cluster configuration, {odim_host} is the ip address of primary node.
 For a three node cluster configuration, to use FQDN as `{odim_host}`, ensure that FQDN is configured to the virtual IP address in the `/etc/hosts` file or in the DNS server.

-   {port} is the API server port configured in Nginx.
-Default port is `45000`.
+   {port} is the API service port configured in Nginx.
+Default port is `30080`.
 If you have changed the default port in the `kube_deploy_nodes.yaml` file, use that as the port.

    The following JSON response is returned: